GeoffMontee/postgres-to-scylla-migration/README.md

   - Creates a matching ScyllaDB table
   - Creates a foreign table in PostgreSQL
   - Sets up INSERT/UPDATE/DELETE triggers for automatic replication
+  - Migrates all existing data from PostgreSQL to ScyllaDB

 **Usage:**
 ```bash